faarhaan/marsDotnetCucumber/README.md

   dotnet restore

 # Additional Check
-  If you found dependencies are not working for you so you have Project tab > Manage Nugets Pacakages > install tab Make sure dependencies are available here
+  If you found dependencies are not working for you so you have to do following, In visual Studio, Goto Project tab > Manage Nugets Pacakages > install tab Make sure dependencies are available here
   Note:  if you are using visual studio first time or fresh installation, you have to install one more plugin Extension > Manage extensions > Browse tab > search for ReqnRoll for visual studio